 Is Verizon FiOS Right For You?

 - Would like the best customer service in the internet service provider industry

 - Dislike data caps

 - Work from home and desire stability in your data connection

-- Are a heavy-usage gamer or video and music streamer
+- Are you a heavy-usage gamer or video and music streamer

-- Are a cord-cutter and use services such as Netflix, Sling TV, or PlayStation Vue
+- Are you a cord-cutter and use services such as Netflix, Sling TV, or PlayStation Vue

 Verizon FiOS Coverage Map

 Verizon FiOS' service is rather limited, covering only nine states, with the most coverage in New York, New Jersey, and Pennsylvania.